Plondone/qPCR/README.md

 ## Installation

-With devtools:
+* With devtools (when you only need the package):

 `devtools::install_github("https://github.com/SCIL-leuven/qpcrviia7.git")`

-Or from source (if you want to help develop the package)":
+* From source (if you want to help develop the package or you need example annotation and markdown files)":
 Download and install [git](https://git-scm.com/downloads) on your mac/pc.
 Open a new project in Rstudio and select version control.
 Copy https://github.com/SCIL-leuven/qpcrviia7.git under URL and press create project.

 `install.packages("PATH_TO_FILE", repos = NULL, type = "source")`